Roly5573/Advice-Project/README.md

 # Description
 The Advice Project site consists of one fully responsive continuous scrolling page, divided into sections, starting with an animated Header image, including the navigation section with a dropdown.
 This is followed by the main body with advice contacts features, including a short embedded video.
 Finally closing with a collapsible responsive contact form, and footer section consisting of general advice and social media links.
 Using a single scrolling page, rather than several pages for sections of the website, seems to make more sense whilst navigating using a mobile or tablet device, especially as the information on offer throuhout, is related by content.
-There is no site photo or media gallery, to display, which would have made sense in either of those instances, to use more than one page.
+There is no photo or media gallery, to display, which would have made sense in either of those instances, to use more than one page, for this website.

 # Design